Kuladeepeswar/Zerodha-demo/README.md

 # Zerodha-demo
-This is my first Git Reposity
+This is my first Git Repository